 Fellows become full SVP Partners.
 They experience the benefits of SVP Partnership through network expansion, leadership and philanthropic development, workshops and more.
-SVP Fellows are asked to contribute a minimum of 50 hours/year to skills-based volunteering on SVP projects, with a commitment to a three-year engagement.
+SVP Fellows are asked to contribute a minimum of 50 hours/year to skills-based volunteering on SVP projects, with a commitment to a two-year engagement (may be renewable).
 Watch this video for more about being an SVP Partner.

 The goal of the SVP Fellows program is to more intentionally center the diverse communities that we serve in our work.
 By actively seeking to include a wider variety of voices and skills that supplement or add value to those already represented in our Partnership, we aim to become an authentically inclusive organization, better equipped to serve the Twin Cities community with understanding, cultural competency and deep mutual learning.
 Further, we hold ourselves accountable for creating a meaningful, engaging and valuable experience for our Fellows.